LifeInvaderr/Daily-Task-Scheduler/README.md

 ## Anything I would update
 I would most likely update this project by adding a feature to transition into darkmode.
 I understand this would add nothing to the functionality of the page, however I believe that It would look neat to add to a project like this.

+Lastly, to update this page, I would add a timer to countdown git page to see if the time blocks need to be updated.
+I had gotten this to work on my end, however with gitpages, I am running into an issue as it would not want to load my code.